 The company is run by investment people, not marketing people, and interests are well aligned with both clients - who management emphasizes always come first - and shareholders.
-Employees can only have equity exposure through Diamond Hill mutual funds, in which they've invested more than \$60 million, or in Dia-
+Employees can only have equity exposure through Diamond Hill mutual funds, in which they've invested more than \$60 million, or in Diamond Hill mutual funds.